-‘London A to G’ is a 4 minute audio piece based on sounds I recorded around London in January and February, arranged in order of their pitch, from A up to G. If you have a musical ear, you’ll notice the slow motion upward glissando that underscores the edit.
+‘London A to G’ is a 4 minute audio piece based on sounds I recorded around London in January and February, arranged in order of their pitch, from A up to G. If you have a musical ear, you’ll notice the gradual shifts up a note.
 If not, it doesn’t matter.
 The piece is really about the resulting journey through London’s soundscape.

 I decided to produce this because of my experience over the years leading our sound-themed walk, The London Ear**.
 I’ve been particularly intrigued by the observation of the acoustician Dr William Braid White in 1931 that each city has a different ‘ground tone’: the sound you hear when you go up to the top of the highest building, that emerges like a drone note beneath the jumble of street sounds bubbling up.
 He commented that at that time London had a ‘heavy hum’ closest to the lowest C because it was ‘a city of low buildings, wood paving blocks, moist atmosphere’ and a law abiding population ‘not prone to excessive displays of excitement’.
 It set me wondering, does London have a ground tone today?
 And if so, has it changed from a low C?

 What I’ve noticed is that, rather than there being a single constant frequency, a journey through London takes you through lots of local ground tones: the mechanically generated hums and rattles coming from air conditioning vents, construction works, pile drivers, bus engines and tube trains.
 I’ve included a few in London A to G, and they are all at different pitches.
 For example, the air vents here that cluster around C, C sharp and D and the Bakerloo line that (in this clip) veers between A and A flat.